orphos/orphos/mullos/README.md

 4. Build mullos package (opam install . --locked).

 # Etymology
-From μύλλος (Acient Greek "red mullet"), phonologically influenced by ML (because Mullos is written in Ocaml).
+From μύλλος (Acient Greek "red mullet"), phonologically influenced by ML (because Orphos is a descendant of ML and written in Ocaml).